 ecoATM Pros & Cons

 With ecoATMs, cash-in-hand and convenience are the major draws, as is their aura of environmental responsibility.
-Simply pop in your old phone, wait for ecoATM’s program to assess your device, pocket your cash payout, and walk away feeling like you did something good for Mother Nature.
+Simply pop in your old phone, wait for ecoATM’s program to assess your device, pocket your cash, and walk away feeling like you did something good for Mother Nature while benefiting yourself with a few dollars.

 Sounds pretty great, right?
-In reality, of course, the process is more complicated than that.
+In reality, of course, the process is a bit more complicated than that.

 While ecoATM’s website touts the transaction as a simple, three-step process, the entire affair is actually quite a bit more involved.